rabby0101/Land_Cover_Classification/README.md

 - Automated processing of Sentinel-2 imagery for summer months
 - Calculation of multiple spectral indices (NDVI, NDWI, MNDWI, NDBI, BSI)
 - Random Forest classification with 100 trees
-- Area calculation for each land cover class
-- Interactive visualization with legend and map elements

 ## Land Cover Classes